hg42/uxregexp/README.md

 There are many modules for extended regular expressions, so why another one?

-I wanted to have better varaible handling in an atom add-on called `process-palette`.
+I wanted to have better variable handling in an atom add-on called `process-palette`.
 So I tried to add a regexp based solution.
 But this was impossible with existing regexp solutions for javascript.